 Styling your cover letter

-Don’t alienate your audience by writing a lengthy essay, especially if it requires a magnifying glass to read.
+Don’t alienate your audience by writing a lengthy essay, and make sure they don’t require a magnifying glass to read it.

-In terms of the letter itself, I would start by addressing the headteacher by name.
-It feels more personal and means you’ve done basic research about the school.
+In terms of the content of the letter, I would start by addressing the headteacher by name.
+It feels more personal and it shows that you’ve done basic research about the school.

 Tell me why